lizmat/articles/towards-more-coverage-2.md

 ```
 which produces something like:
 ```
-site#sources/2C5249974A64FCC88F16184290DB8B43D6DBE5FA (String::Utils) => [1 6 8 9
+site#sources/2C5249974A64FCC88F16184290DB8B43D6DBE5FA (String::Utils) => [1 6 8
 25 26 46 47 66 67 72 73 78 79 80 81 84 85 102 104 105 109 110 111 112 115 116 135
 137 138 142 143 144 149 150 151 152 153 154 155 165 168 169 182 183 184 185 186
 187 188 189 190 191 192 193 194 195 196 198 200 201 203 204 208 209 211 216 217
 218 219 220 221 222 228 233 235 236 238 241 242 247 248 258 259 260 261 262 271
 282 285 286 287 290 291 296 299 300 304 305 310 ...]
 ```
 Note that the `site#sources/2C5249974A64FCC88F16184290DB8B43D6DBE5FA (String::Utils)` key in there is is the "coverage key".
 It doesn't look like a path, and indeed it isn't.
-It's an abstraction that the `CompUnit::Repository` modules use to find the (static version of the) source-file that was used to create the bytecode file.
+It's an abstraction that the `CompUnit::Repository::` modules use to find the (static version of the) source-file that was used to create the bytecode file.

 > When modules are installed, they are typically moved to a secure location to ensure that they are not changed.
-The coverage key allows the `CompUnit::Repository::xxx` module in charge, to locate the source file when necessary (e.g. for a re-precompilation if the version of Rakudo changes).
+The coverage key allows the `CompUnit::Repository::` module that is in charge to locate the source file when necessary (e.g. for a re-precompilation if the version of Rakudo changes).

 ## Final complication: when?
 The coverables information in bytecode files is determined by the lines of source seen by the grammar.
 However, after the initial AST (Abstract Syntax Tree) is made, the static optimizer starts making changes to the tree to get faster and more memory efficient bytecode.

-One of the most obvious results of this, is that `else` statements are *almost never* covered during eexecution.
-Whereas the contents of the body of the `else` statement is clearly covered.
+One of the most obvious results of this, is that `else` statements are *almost never* covered during execution, even if the contents of the body of the `else` statement *is* clearly covered.
 So this causes a lot of false negatives in a coverage report.

 > My initial idea was to look at the actual bytecode to see if anything could be deduced from that.
 A lot can, but **not** whether a specific line of source-code is coverable.
 So I quickly skipped that idea.

 Also, anything that is executed at compile time, will **never** be covered by runtime.
 So the alternative is to look at the source code and develop some heuristics to recognize lines that will most likely not be covered:
 - a line starting with `else`
-- lines starting with `constant`, `enum`, `subset`, `proto`
+- lines starting with `constant`, `enum`, `subset` or `proto`
 - lines starting with `BEGIN`
 - various other heuristics

-> Of course, some lines of source-code will be marked as "uncoverable", but still be covered.
-That's ok, we're really only interested in lines that are "coverable" but **not** covered.
+> Of course, some lines of source-code will be marked as "uncoverable" even if they aren't.
+That's ok, as we're really only interested in lines that are "coverable" but **not** covered.

 In the end, I found a few cases in my extensive set of module distributions that proved to be hard to create heuristics for, e.g. lines in an extensive `BEGIN` block (which will only be executed at compile time).
-For those cases I added the heuristic: line ends with "**# UNCOVERABLE**", so that module developers can mark these lines to prevent them from negatively affecting coverage reports.
+For those cases I added the heuristic: "line ends with **# UNCOVERABLE**".
+This allows module developers to mark these lines preventing them from negatively affecting coverage reports.

 ## Wrap it up
 Finally, I decided to wrap it all up in a [`coverables`](https://raku.land/zef:lizmat/Code::Coverable#coverables) subroutine the produces `Code::Coverable` objects, that have these attributes:
 - target - the `use` target specified, e.g. "String::Utils"
-- key - the coverage key obtained from the bytecode
+- key - the "coverage key" obtained from the bytecode
 - line-numbers - a `List` of unique line-numbers, in ascending order
 - source - an `IO::Path` to the associated source-file

 ## Conclusion
 This was by far the most difficult part of getting test coverage for Raku modules into a viable product.
 It involved a lot of yak shaving and detours, but in the end created a nice set of capabilities in the [`Identity::Utils`](https://raku.land/zef:lizmat/Identity::Utils) and [`MoarVM::Bytecode`](https://raku.land/zef:lizmat/MoarVM::Bytecode) modules.
-And the new [`Code::Coverable`](https://raku.land/zef:lizmat/Code::Coverable) module.
+And the new [`Code::Coverable`](https://raku.land/zef:lizmat/Code::Coverable) module, of course :-).